 All Degree Levels

-Fulbright Urban Planning & Sustainable Design Awards (Singapore) These two awards offer the opportunity for Americans to better understand alternative and innovative approaches to urban planning and sustainable design practices.
-Proposals are encouraged in, but are not limited to, the following areas: Geographic Information Systems, Planning Economics, Urban Design and Development, Urban Design Politics, Community Growth and Land Use Planning, Planning for Sustainable Development, Sustainable Energy, Housing Development, Energy and Security Challenges, and Immigration and Planning.
+Urban Planning and Sustainable Design Awards (Singapore)- These two awards offer the opportunity for Americans to better understand alternative and innovative approaches to urban planning and sustainable design practices.
+Proposals are encouraged in, but are not limited to, the following areas: Geographic Information Systems, Planning Economics, Urban Design and Development, Urban Design Politics, Community Growth, and Land Use Planning, Planning for Sustainable Development, Sustainable Energy, Housing Development, Energy and Security Challenges, and Immigration and Planning.

 Post-Graduate Awards for U.S. Citizens (U.K.)- A variety of awards and scholarships to numerous schools and universities in the United Kingdom, in partnership with Fulbright programming.